Free-Boundary Quasiconformal Maps via a Least-squares Operator in Diffeomorphism Optimization: Conclusions

 \section{Conclusions}

-In this work, we introduced SBN-Opt, a novel neural-based framework for free-boundary diffeomorphism optimization, and its core engine, the Spectral Beltrami Network (SBN).
-By rigorously establishing the mathematical properties of the Least Squares Quasiconformal (LSQC) energy including existence, uniqueness, similarity-invariance, and resolution-independence, we laid a solid theoretical foundation for SBN-Opt.
+In this work, we introduced SBN-Opt, a neural framework for free-boundary diffeomorphism optimization built upon the Spectral Beltrami Network (SBN).
+By rigorously establishing the mathematical properties of the Least-squares Quasiconformal (LSQC) energy including existence and uniqueness of minimizers, similarity-invariance, and resolution independence, we laid a solid theoretical foundation for using LSQC in free-boundary settings.
+Additionally, we analyzed its stability and differentiability, which enables gradient-based optimization via LSQC.
+Due to the heavy computation cost, we propose the Spectral Beltrami Network.
 SBN is a neural surrogate that, for the first time, faithfully approximates the free-boundary LSQC solver.
 Its unique architecture, which synergistically combines multiscale message-passing with mesh spectral layers, overcomes the limitations of prior methods by effectively capturing both local and global geometric dependencies.

+A distinctive advantage of our approach is that the two‐pinned‐point condition is treated as part of the input to SBN itself; consequently, both the Beltrami coefficients and the pinned points are optimization variables and the corresponding constraints remain differentiable.
+This contrasts with many existing quasiconformal geometry based and other diffeomorphic registration methods, which require externally prescribed landmark constraints in order to obtain nontrivial solutions, and thus cannot directly handle general free-boundary problems in a gradient-based pipeline.

-The SBN-Opt framework leverages this powerful surrogate to reframe the complex task of diffeomorphism optimization into a gradient-based problem over the space of BCs and pinned-point conditions.
-This paradigm shift provides an unprecedented level of explicit control over local geometric distortion while elegantly handling the challenges of free-boundary conditions without the need for artificial constraints or landmark-based scaffolding.
+Leveraging this design, SBN-Opt reframes the free-boundary diffeomorphism problem as an optimization over the space of admissible Beltrami coefficients and pinned-point conditions, enabling explicit control of local geometric distortion and boundary shapes without artificial scaffolds or fixed landmarks.

-Extensive experiments on density equalization and inconsistent surface registration demonstrate the clear superiority of our approach.
+Extensive experiments on equiareal parameterization and inconsistent surface registration demonstrate the clear superiority of our approach.
 SBN-Opt consistently produces mappings with significantly lower distortion and higher accuracy compared to established numerical algorithms.
-By bridging the gap between the mathematical rigor of quasiconformal geometry and the computational flexibility of deep learning, SBN-Opt provides a powerful, theoretically-grounded, and versatile tool.
-This work not only addresses long-standing challenges in surface mapping but also paves the way for future advancements in geometry processing, medical imaging, and scientific visualization.
+By bridging the gap between the mathematical rigor of quasiconformal geometry and the computational flexibility of deep learning, SBN-Opt provides a powerful and theoretically-grounded tool.
+This work not only addresses long-standing challenges in surface mapping but also paves the way for future advances in geometry processing, medical imaging, and scientific visualization.